abhishekjakhar/cracking-javascript/docs/immutability.md

 ## Object.freeze() vs Object.seal()

 Objects sealed with `Object.seal()` can have their existing properties changed.
 But, existing properties in object frozen with `Object.freeze()` cannot be changed, they are made immutable.

+## How to deal with value immutability in JavaScript?

+When you write a function that receives data structures, treat it as if it's read only no matter what.
+Make a copy of it, and make changes to your local copy.